lab4joomla/HorizontalComponent/README.md

-# InterceptingFilters
+# Intercepting Filters
-Investigate middleware for command buses, mixins and aother ways to add behaviour
+Investigate middleware for command buses, mixins and other ways to add behaviour to MVC